ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 * **0-1 Mortuary Assistant** - 100,000 gold pieces (only available to teams with the 'Sylvanian Spotlight' special rule)
 * **0-1 Plague Doctor** - 100,000 gold pieces (only available to teams with the 'Favoured of Nurgle' special rule)
 * **0-1 Riotous Rookies** - 100,000 gold pieces (only available to teams with the 'Low Cost Linemen' special rule)
-* **0-1 Halflinng Master Chef** - 300,000 gold pieces (100,000 gold pieces for teams with the 'Halflinng Thimble Cup' special rule)
+* **0-1 Halfling Master Chef** - 300,000 gold pieces (100,000 gold pieces for teams with the 'Halfling Thimble Cup' special rule)
 * **Unlimited Mercenary Players** - price varies
 * **0-2 Star Players** - price varies
 * **0-2 (In)Famous Coaching Staff** - price varies